careway/DL_QA/README.md

 testTranslation : target translation for the above mentionned custom translation

 Once this is done, simply run python_job.sh in your linux terminal

+Alternatively, if you have enough memory, you can run everything from the notebook TranslationFREN.ipynb